mantidproject/mantid/dev-docs/source/AutomatedBuildProcess.rst

 Summary
 ^^^^^^^

-If your check-in breaks the master builds in any way, on any platform, then it is your responsibility to fix the error immediately!
+If your changes break the master builds in any way, on any platform, then it is your responsibility to fix the error immediately!